Pamper Your Skin

 Save energy by putting together a small area in your bathroom or bedroom where all your supplies wait for you.
 Choose a spot where you can sit and have plenty of counter space.

 Get a magnifying mirror that sits on a stand (not one you have to hold) so you can put on makeup or shave more easily.
 Keep an electric razor handy -- it’s a safe option.

 A few easy-to-use products can help you look fantastic with almost no effort.
 Try those that do double duty, like tinted moisturizer and combination wet-dry foundations.
 Liners with self-sharpening wands make dramatic eyes easier.
-Liquid makeup -- foundation or blush -- can be applied with fingers or a sponge.
+You can apply liquid makeup -- foundation or blush -- with your fingers or a sponge.